raul-izquierdo/english/sources/@Repasar/Social Relationships.md

     = let alone
     ?
 No puedo permitirme ni un coche, y mucho menos una casa : `I can't even afford a car, let alone a house` ?
 No te culpo a ti, y mucho menos a él : `I don't blame you, let alone him`

+## Obligation, Need and Permission

+tengo que/debo... (en presente)
+    !
+Son bastante intercambiables; siendo _have to_ el más común = have to (el más común con diferencia - casi el único en hablado)
+        - En preguntas, siempre _have to_ `Do I have to wear a helmet?` = must (más en escrito)
+        - con auto-obligación (**debo** ...) `I must visit my grandmother`
+        - En cartelería/señales/instrucciones escritas `You must not park here`
+        - Orden de una autoridad (jefe, profesor,...) y quiere enfatizar el "es una orden!!!" `You must wear a helmet` ? ¿Tengo que llevar casco? : `Do I have to wear a helmet?` ?
+Debo visitar a mi abuela : `I must visit my grandmother` ?
+No debes aparcar aquí : `You must not park here` ?
+Debes llevar casco : `You must wear a helmet`
+    ?
+Debo llamar a Alex : `I must call Alex` (auto-obligación) ?
+Tengo que llamar a Alex : `I have to remember to call Alex` (obligación externa) ?
+Tenéis que hacer los deberes para el martes : `You have to finish your homework by Tuesday` (podría se _must_ si se quisiera ser más estricto - raro)

+tenia que/tendré que (Cuando no es presente -> pasado, futuro, condicional...)
+    = have to (no _must_)
+    ?
+Tenia que llevar uniforme : `I had to wear a uniform` ?
+Tendré que trabajar el sábado : `I will have to work on Saturday` ? (el profesor) Tenéis que acabar los deberes para el martes : `You have to finish your homework by Tuesday`

+No puedes... (está prohibido)
+    !
+No es _don't have to_ ya que es sinónimo de _don't need to_
+    = must not (más común)
+    ?
+No puedes fumar aquí : `You must not smoke here`

+mayor necesidad/más urgente
+    = greater need
+    = more urgent need

+No tienes que, no es necesario... (pero puedes) (en presente)
+    = don't have to
+    = don't need to (intercambiables)
+    = There is no need [for <sbody> TO <base> (f)

+No tenías que, no era necesario... (en pasado)
+    = (... pero se hizo igualmente) needn't have <done>
+    = (... y por eso no se hizo) didn't need to <base>

+me permite/deja, permitió/dejó...
+    = let <sbody> <base> (sin el TO)
+        - No se puede usar en pasivo -> usar la siguiente opción = is allowed to (f)
+    ?
+Mi padre me deja ver ese programa : `My dad LET me watch that programme` ?
+Mi padre no me deja ver ese programa : `My dad DOESN'T LET me watch that programme` ?
+Mi padre no me dejará ver ese programa : `My dad WONT'T LET me watch that programme` ?
+No me fue permitido ver ese programa : `I WASN'T ALLOWED to watch that programme` (no se puede usar _let_ en pasivo)